GitKraken Desktop Documentation

 4. Create, Open and Edit Files in the Built-In Code Editor

-To create a file directly in GitKraken Client, use the keyboard shortcut Ctrl/Cmd + P to open the Command Palette, type Create File, and then type the name of your file before hitting Enter.
+To create a file directly in GitKraken Desktop, use the keyboard shortcut Ctrl/Cmd + P to open the Command Palette, type Create File, and then type the name of your file before hitting Enter.

 The code editor will automatically open so you can jump right in and start working on your project.